MustafaAamir/qsiml/README.md

 for i in range(n):
     qc.measure(i)
 ```
-Though there's no `ClassicalRegister` to store the measured values in, the draw function can be utilized.
-If all measured values are 0, then the oracle is a constant function.
+The measured values of the nth qubit are stored in `qc.classical_bits[n]`.
+If all measured values are 0, i.e. `qc.classical_bits[0..n]`, then the oracle is a constant function.
 Anything other than that, the oracle is a balanced function.

 Now that a balanced oracle function has been implemented, we can implement a constant oracle.